 3. Applicants from outside the Partner School group

-Applications for BTEC programmes
+Applications for BTEC/Vocational Programmes

-b) the student’s course or career preferences( as discussed at interview) cannot be accommodated by the College
+- The student’s course or career preferences cannot be accommodated by the College.